Wyoming State Auditor

-The Wyoming State Auditor is a statewide elected office in Wyoming and serves as the chief comptroller and payroll officer.
-The Auditor protects public money by ensuring that it is properly accounted for in the most efficient and cost effective means at all times.
+The Wyoming State Auditor is a statewide elected office in Wyoming and serves as the chief accountant and payroll officer for the state.
+The Auditor, who elected to a 4-year term, protects public money by ensuring that it is properly accounted for in the most efficient and cost effective means at all times.
 Promoting transparency and financial accountability are the top priorities.
-Its predecessor was the Wyoming Territory Auditor.
+The predecessor of the position was the Wyoming Territory Auditor.
 Wyoming has had a state auditor since achieving statehood in 1890.
-The auditor is Kristi Racines.
+The current Auditors is Republican Kristi Racines, who assumed office in January 2019.